GaryLee/cmdlet/README.md

     print topic
 ```

 In above example, the goal is to query topic from article files.
-To achieve goal,
+To achieve the
-we have to:
+goal, we have to:

 1. Search text files in a given folder.
 2. Read first 10 lines from each file.
-3. Find the line that matched 'topc: foo bar' pattern.
+3. Find the line that matched 'topic: foo bar' pattern.
 4. Extract the topic string.

 With the utilities provided by *cmdlet.cmds*, we only need to write a few of